|

 1961-1966: French Underground Testing Series - Algeria

-The decision was made to abandon further atmospheric testing in Algeria in 1961 due to the protest of the surrounding African countries.
-Also, radioactive fallout drifting north to France following an atmospheric test caused the establishment of a new test site in Algeria.
+The decision was made to abandon further atmospheric testing in Algeria in 1961 due to the protests of the surrounding African countries.
+Additionally, radioactive fallout drifting north to France following an atmospheric test caused the establishment of a new test site in Algeria.
 In Ecker, located in the Hoggar some 150 km north of Tamanrasset, was chosen as the site for underground nuclear testing due to the density of the rocky substructure found in that area.
-The test site at In Ecker was called the CEMO (Centre d’Expérimentations Militaires des Oasis).
+The test site at In Ecker was called the CEMO (Centre d'Experimentations Militaires des Oasis).

 Nuclear Testing in the South Pacific